 Whenever you are routing a groove, your travel should be in a direction that places whatever guide you are using at the right-hand side.
-In short, when the guide is positioned as to right and counterclockwise around curves.
+In short, when the guide is positioned as shown in the first part of Figure 19, tool travel should be left to right and counterclockwise around curves.
 When the guide is positioned as shown in the second part of Figure 19 tool travel should be right to left and clockwise around curves.
 If there is a choice, the first set-up is generally the easiest to use.
-In either case, the sideways thrust you use is against the guide
+In either case, the sideways thrust you use is against the guide.